Automattic/juice/README.md

  * `applyAttributesTableElements` - whether to create attributes for styles in `juice.styleToAttribute` on elements set in `juice.tableElements`.
 Defaults to `false`.
  * `webResources` - An options object that will be passed to [web-resource-inliner](https://www.npmjs.com/package/web-resource-inliner) for juice functions that will get remote resources (`juiceResources` and `juiceFile`).
 Defaults to `{}`.
  * `inlinePseudoElements` - Whether to insert pseudo elements (`::before` and `::after`) as `<span>` into the DOM. *Note*: Inserting pseudo elements will modify the DOM and may conflict with CSS selectors elsewhere on the page (e.g., `:last-child`).
+ * `xmlMode` - whether to output XML/XHTML with all tags closed.
+Note that the input *must* also be valid XML/XHTML or you will get undesirable results.
+Defaults to `false`.

 ### Methods